2 years full-time or part-time equivalent

 - grief support

 - relationship and family counselling

 - sex and sexuality support services.

-Our Master of Counselling is accredited with the Australian Counselling Association (ACA) Australia's leading single registration body for Counsellors and Psychotherapists.
+Our Master of Counselling is accredited with both of Australia’s accrediting associations: the Australian Counselling Association (ACA) and the Psychotherapy and Counselling Federation of Australia (PACFA).

 You may choose to become a student member of ACA whilst you study.
 Upon graduation you will be eligible to apply as a Registered Counsellor level 2 member with ACA, boosting your employment opportunities, establishing valuable networks and expanding your professional development opportunities.

 Upon graduation, you may be eligible for accreditation with ACA and PACFA, boosting your employment opportunities.

 **2021 Employment Outlook – for the five years to November 2026, Australian Government, Jobs and Skills Australia.